ito-org/STRICT/README.md

 STRICT [simply trac infections] is a protocol and concept of how to anonymously track infections without tracking people.

 The idea for STRICT emerged as part of a grassroots movement during the German government's #WirVsVirus hackathon in March 2020.
 Its goal is to offer a simple solution for combatting the spread of infective diseases.
-Our focus has lied on data minimization and an easily auditable implementation to achieve maximum acceptance.
+Our focus lied on data minimization and an easy-to-audit implementation to achieve maximum acceptance.

 STRICT can be integrated into smart devices with Bluetooth capability, either directly into their operating system or into applications.
 Through the standardization of this protocol all participants can work together in a cross-border network enabling infection tracking for many geographical locations at once.

 ## DISCLAIMER

 This protocol has not undergone thorough threat modelling and review yet, but we are working on it.
 It is an open work in progress, since time is of the essence.
 Any type of constructive feedback is welcome.
-We developed a very similar protocol at https://github.com/degregat/ppdt during the #WirVsVirus Hackathon.
-After the hackathon we copied and altered that protocol draft to match our design.
+We are developing a very similar protocol at https://github.com/degregat/ppdt.
+After the hackathon we copied and altered that protocol draft to match our  current design.

 ## Problem Statement